Museum of Sohrab

 The Other Apartment

-Since 2008, Kashani has used his apartments as spaces for exhibiting contemporary art and as art residencies.
-For the run of the project, Kashani and Rubin operated the space together in The Other Apartment and produced exhibitions, programs, and events where every object, video, and performance that happened in one space was reproduced for the other, keeping both apartments identical across the 6,300 miles that separated them.
+Since 2008, I have used my apartments as spaces for exhibiting contemporary art and as art residencies (Sazmanab).
+For the run of the project, Jon and I operated Sazmanab together in The Other Apartment (as Sazmanab ⧚ Water Dept.), producing exhibitions, programs, and events where every object, video, and performance that happened in one space was reproduced for the other, keeping both apartments identical across the 6,300 miles that separated them.

 For more information visit The Other Apartment's website.